gravitational/workshop/gravity_upgrade.md

 ## Gravity Manual Upgrade Demo

-Gravity has two ways to execute an upgrade of the cluster and application.
-What we refer to as an automatic and manual upgrade.
-In practice both upgrades are precisely the same.
-The only think an automatic upgrade does which a manual does not, is have an agent that moves the upgrade forward step by step on it's own.
-If the automatic upgrade is not able to progress, due to an error or problem, the agent that tries to progress the upgrade just stops.
-This leaves the cluster in whatever state it is, and allows a user to continue to interact with the upgrade to fix the problem, retry the step within the upgrade that broke, or rollback.
+The demo of an upgrade will focus on a manual upgrade, taking our time to go through the upgrade step by step and taking a look at what is happening.
+The same steps are completed doing an automatic upgrade, the difference is that an automatic upgrade has a process trying to make progress on the upgrade until it encounters an error.

 In order to get a better understand of how the upgrades work, we'll walkthrough a manual upgrade from start to finish.

 ### Demo Setup

 The demo of the manual upgrade will be on a simple 3 node cluster, running an empty kubernetes application.
-All 3 nodes are master nodes, and we have no workers.
-In an upgrade, most of the interesting things only happen on masters.
-Upgrading a worker node is similar to upgrading a master, just with less steps as the node doesn't need to be a replica of the registry, etcd, or any other gravity state.
+These 3 nodes are masters within the cluster, and there are no workers.
+Upgrading a worker is the same as upgrading a master, but certain steps to do with being a master can be skipped, otherwise nothing special is happening to workers.

 ```
 root@kevin-test1:~/build# gravity status